Minnesota begins renewing driver's licenses online

 The reprieve, however, is not permanent.
 It applies only to renewals completed by June 30, 2021.
 After that, drivers will be required to have a new photo taken and their vision screened, DVS said.

-Drivers whose licenses have lapsed since Gov. Tim Walz called a peacetime emergency in March to combat COVID-19 have been granted an automatic extension.
-Licenses, identification cards, instruction permit, provisional licenses, operator permit, limited license, farm-work license and disability parking placards that expire between March 12 and July 31 will remain valid through Aug.
-31, DVS said.
+Drivers whose licenses have lapsed since Walz called a peacetime emergency in March to combat COVID-19 have been granted an automatic extension.
+Licenses that expire between March 12 and July 31 will remain valid through Aug.
+31, including identification cards, instruction permits, provisional licenses, operator permits, limited licenses, farm-work licenses and disability parking placards, DVS said.

-To renew online, drivers should go to drive.mn.gov and click on the “Apply for a Driver’s License or State ID” link.
-Applicants will input their information and pay the $32 fee.
+To renew online, drivers should go to drive.mn.gov and click on the "Apply for a Driver's License or State ID" link.
+Applicants will be asked to submit information and pay the $32 fee.
 Licenses will be sent by mail.

 Some DVS exam stations, deputy registrars and driver's license agent offices have reopened with long lines after being closed for more than two months during the state's stay-at-home order issued in late March.